The Call (2013 film): Plot

 On the road again, Alan awakens in his trunk and begins panicking.
-Hearing his screams, the kidnapper pulls over and finishes him off once and for all.
-When he later stops for gas, Casey tries to crawl out of the trunk and yells for help.
+Hearing his screams, the kidnapper pulls over and kills him.
+When he later stops for gas, Casey tries to crawl out of the trunk into the back seat and yell for help.
 When a gas attendant sees her and tries to open the car door, the kidnapper douses him with gasoline and burns him alive.
-Meanwhile, the police finds the kidnapper's abandoned car, a red Toyota Camry LE in a parking lot off a nearby highway and, using fingerprints left at the scene, discover the kidnapper's identity is Michael Foster.
+Meanwhile, the police find the kidnapper's abandoned car, a red Toyota Camry LE in a parking lot off a nearby highway and, using fingerprints left at the scene, discover the kidnapper's identity, Michael Foster.

 Arriving at their destination, Michael removes Casey from the trunk.
 He finds the phone in her pocket, still connected to 9-1-1.
-Jordan informs Michael that the police have discovered his identity and have enough evidence to charge him for his crimes, advising him to surrender and not hurt Casey.
-Before smashing the phone, Michael responds, "It's already done,” making Jordan realize that Michael was also behind Leah’s death.
+Jordan informs Michael that the police have discovered his identity and have enough evidence to charge him for his crimes, advising him to surrender and to not hurt Casey.
+Before smashing the phone, Michael responds, "It's already done,” making Jordan realise that Michael was also behind Leah’s death.

-Meanwhile, Jordan’s boyfriend, officer Paul Phillips, and others raid Michael's home, finding only his wife and children.
+Meanwhile, Jordan’s boyfriend, police officer Paul Phillips, and others raid Michael's home, finding only his wife and children.
 When an officer finds a photo of Michael and his sister, Melinda, Paul notices Casey's physical resemblance.
 Additionally, their childhood home is revealed by Michael's wife to have burned down, although a nearby cottage, which police later raid but then find it empty, still remains.

 As Michael begins to torture Casey, now restrained to a foldable wheelchair and subjected to nitrous oxide, she manages to spray him in the eyes and escape, but is later recaptured after being horrified by what she finds in another room.
 Determined to rescue her, Jordan drives to the cottage where she finds a number of photos of Michael with his leukemia-stricken sister.
-Stepping outside, she recognizes sounds from an outdoor flagpole — exactly what she'd heard in the background at the end of the 9-1-1 call.
+Stepping outside, she recognises sounds from an outdoor flagpole — exactly what she'd heard in the background at the end of the 9-1-1 call.
 Next to the flagpole, she also finds a trap door where the primary house once stood.
 Jordan accidentally drops her cell phone down the cellar and climbs down to get it.